vfig/newbridge/readme.txt

 =============================================================================
 * Version history *

+Jun 25, 2021 (1.2):

+    Expert difficulty has 300 more starting cash, to compensate for the lack of starting equipment.

+    Eating food now has a small chance of healing, as in Thief 2.

+    Southern works station switch will now turn off street lights in the square.

+    Added more fire arrows and powder kegs, for the convenience of pyromaniacs.

+    "G-man" Keeper remains visible slightly longer, so people will maybe notice him now.

+    Moved four coin stacks (100 loot) to new location, to better reward explorers.

+    The "Schlüssel zum Heiligtum" now opens more doors, as it always ought to have done.

+    Fixed pathfinding for Milton in the Hammerite library.

+    Added a glowing mushroom to the caves for slightly better visibility.

+    Buckets can now be frobbed, mostly.

 Apr 20, 2020 (1.1):

     Fixed "Erbeuten Sie das Anax" objective being ticked off too early if the